ehrpg/qstar/docs/crisis/index.md

 If an Attack is successful, damage can be dealt to the target.

 You deal your used weapon's damage, but receive extra damage from the Attack roll.
-The amount of [Extras](/character/skill#extras) on the attack roll is the amount of extra damage you deal.
+The amount of [Raises][] on the attack roll is the amount of extra damage you deal.

 If your damage would be reduced to 0 or lower because of defenses, such as damage reduction or dodging, you still deal 1 non-lethal damage to the target.